THEATRE AND PERFORMANCE courses at Salford

 Greater Manchester is also a fantastic place to build a career in making live performance, with many opportunities for emerging makers arising from the range of venues in the region, as well as the biannual Manchester International Festival and countless smaller events and spaces for making and presenting your work.

-EXPERIENCE OUR PERFORMANCE FACILITIES
+EXPLORE OUR THEATRE AND PERFORMANCE FACILITIES